MAShah-UK/2DPlateHeatTransferSim/README.md

 ## Project Info
 Completed a MATLAB group project in which heat transfer over a 2D plate was simulated using finite element analysis.
 My result for this project was the highest among 132 students.
+Link to [assignment][assignment].
 * **Platform**
   * Windows
 * **Tools**